JuliaPOMDP/POMDPs.jl/docs/src/dbns.md

 If a specialized DBN structure is to be compatible with standard POMDP solvers, it should have the standard `:sp`, `:r`, and `:o` nodes.

 Currently (as of September, 2019), no solver has special behavior based on the DBN structure, but it is expected that packages will define new DBN structures for specialized cases like constrained POMDPs, mixed observability MDPs, or factored POMDPs.
+If you are considering creating a solver that relies on a specific DBN structure, please contact the developers so we can coordinate.